-Keratosis pilaris is a common and harmless skin condition characterised by the development of numerous small, rough bumps on the skin.
+Keratosis pilaris is a common and harmless skin condition that involves the appearance of numerous small, rough bumps on the skin.
 Treatment to control or minimise symptoms may involve a range of skin care therapies.

-Keratosis pilaris is not connected to any serious disease or ill health and for most sufferers the condition subsides in adulthood.
-The exact cause of keratosis pilaris is unknown but a genetic origin is likely as it has a tendency to run in families (30-50% of those affected will have a family history of the condition).
+Keratosis pilaris is not connected to any serious disease or ill health.
+For most people the condition subsides in adulthood.
+The exact cause of keratosis pilaris is unknown but a genetic origin is likely as it tends to run in families (30–50% of those affected will have a family history of the condition).

-The outer aspect of the upper arm is the area most commonly affected by the condition but it can also affect the thighs, face and buttocks and, less commonly, the forearms and upper back.
+The outer aspect of the upper arm is the area most commonly affected by the condition but it can also affect the thighs, face, and buttocks.
+Less commonly, the forearms and upper back are affected.

-There is no cure for keratosis pilaris but it can be effectively controlled.
-Many people achieve very good temporary improvement by following a regular skin care programme but treatment needs to be ongoing and usually requires a combination of therapies.
+There is no cure for keratosis pilaris but it can be controlled.
+Many people achieve particularly good temporary improvement by following a regular skin care programme but treatment needs to be ongoing and usually requires a combination of therapies.
 Treatment options include:

-- Moisturising creams to soften the skin - creams that contain urea, salicylic acid, corticosteroids and alpha hydroxy acids may be most effective
+- Moisturising creams to soften the skin – creams that contain exfoliators, such as urea, salicylic acid, lactic acid, or alpha hydroxy acids, which help to remove dead skin cells, may be most effective

-- Prescription creams or gels containing retinoids.
+- Prescription creams or gels containing retinoids, which increase the turnover of cells preventing keratin plugs forming in hair follicles.
 However, these are not suitable for young children and pregnant women

 - Photodynamic therapy, pulse dye laser or intense pulsed light – this may reduce the redness but not the roughness